preetiagarwal26/archAngels/architecture/components/communication-component.md

 <h3>Forum</h3>

- Following open-source forum system can be plugged in to existing system:-
+ Anyine of the following open-source forum system can be plugged in to existing system:-
  * MyBB (https://mybb.com/)
    <p>Free and open-source forum software.
 It can be easily integerated with AWS (https://aws.amazon.com/marketplace/pp/prodview-khsff4s7snq32)</p>
  * phpBB (https://www.phpbb.com/